• Home

 High blood pressure cannot be cured, so if you begin taking medication, it will be a long-term arrangement.
 Medication can be prescribed to reduce the volume of blood in the blood vessels, by helping the kidneys to remove salt and water from the body, slow the heart rate so there is not as much pressure on the heart to pump as hard, stop blood vessels tightening, target receptors in the brain that can lower blood pressure and relax the blood vessel walls.

 If you have checked your numbers and your blood pressure levels are consistently above 140/90mmHg, you should consider taking blood pressure-lowering medication.
-As part of our online pharmacy service, we provide a confidential consultation with our dedicated GP, Dr Helen Webberley.
-She will review your condition, your medical history and prescribe you with a suitable treatment.
-Discover more here.
+As part of our online pharmacy service, we provide a confidential consultation with one of our dedicated GPs.
+They will review your condition, and your medical history and prescribe you a suitable treatment.

 Erectile Dysfunction